-Chronic lung disease is also known as bronchopulmonary dysplasia
+Chronic lung disease is also known as bronchopulmonary dysplasia, or BPD.

 What causes chronic lung disease?

 Chronic lung disease is caused by problems in a baby's lungs.
 It is most common in premature babies who are born before 26 weeks of gestational age and weigh less than 1 kg (2.2 lb).1 A premature baby's lungs may not be fully developed.
 This makes the baby likely to have problems that can lead to chronic lung disease such as: